 Governments around the world are introducing plastic bans to alleviate plastic pollution.
 The use of plastic has increased at such a pace that it’s time we thought of banning plastic.
 If we look at the current scenario, only 9% of the plastic waste generated by the world is recycled.
 The generated plastic waste is either disposed of in landfills or dumped into the environment.
 If we continue to use plastic in a similar pattern and continue the waste management practices in the same way, by 2050, around 12 billion tonnes of plastic will litter the environment and landfills.
 So, it’s the need of the hour that we should reduce plastic use.
 From this essay on “Should Plastic Be Banned”, students will get to know the damage that plastic causes to the environment and why it is essential to ban plastic items.

-We have also compiled the list of CBSE Essays on different topics which will help students to improve their essay writing skills.
+We have also compiled a list of CBSE Essays on different topics, which will help students to improve their essay-writing skills.
 So, students must go through them and practise writing essays on these topics.

 Should Plastic Be Banned – 500+ Words Essay

 It is impossible to imagine today’s world without plastic.
 Due to its versatility, affordability and durability, plastic is found in an almost infinite number of applications.
 It is used in clothing, machinery, construction, electronics, transportation, agriculture and packaging.
 Industrial plastic use began when polyethylene, a common form of plastic, was accidentally created by two chemists working at the Imperial Chemical Industries plant in 1933.
 Globally, over 300 million tonnes of plastic are produced each year and the trend is increasing.